bkhunter/sensoryUnderload/README.md

   * crumbling: press up to jump over the hole
   * whoosh: press down to avoid

+!!!
+MAKE SURE YOUR HEADPHONES ARE ON CORRECTLY !!!

 the longer you live the higher your score!!!